jakwings/fd/README.md

 Copyright (c) 2017 fd developers

-Licensed under the [Apache License], Version 2.0 or the [MIT License], at your option.
-All files in the project carrying such notice may not be copied, modified, or distributed except according to those terms.
+All files in the project are licensed under the [Apache License], Version 2.0 or the [MIT License], at your option.

 [Apache License]: https://www.apache.org/licenses/LICENSE-2.0
 [MIT License]: https://opensource.org/licenses/MIT